EVERYTHING YOU NEED TO KNOW, EVERYTHING

 My wife Jennifer, our partner Dave Bowman and I closed the Crownsville Nursery and its hosta division Bridgewood Gardens a few years back after more than 40 years of growing hostas and perennials.

 When we retired, Jennifer and I moved from Virginia to Maryland and I vowed never to sell plants again.
 After a couple years of that, I got bored and started selling plants again.
-I didn't like working hard seven days a week and I'm not crazy about retirement either, so I started selling on the Facebook Hosta Auction group.
+I didn't like working hard seven days a week and I'm not crazy about retirement either, so I started selling my streakers and named introductions on the Facebook Hosta Auction group.
 This web site is the next step.

 Again, I apologize for what follows, but I don't have much to do now, so to entertain myself I sit at the computer and write this stuff.